Guide Updated August 25th, 2022

 Industrial Metal Bins

 This is another term that can have more than one meaning.
-For instance, there are the extremely large metal bins fabricated out of steel that have some similarities to metal shipping containers in terms of their size.
+For instance, there are the types of extremely large metal bins fabricated out of steel that have some similarities to metal shipping containers in terms of their size.
 These are generally rated for both indoor and outdoor applications, and can be used for bulk material and product storage, waste containment and disposal, transportation of materials when outfitted with wheels, and even to secure very large/expensive equipment, such as those used on construction sites, when industrial-grade locks are added.
 However, there are smaller types of metal bins, generally meant for indoor use, that are essentially interchangeable with metal containers.
 These are used in commercial and industrial settings, in particular warehouses, and are often stackable to make the best use of space.

 Industrial Metal Cabinets

 Metal cabinets are essentially a type of metal box with doors.
 They generally come equipped with inner shelves, racks, or drawers — or even some combination of the three.
 When wheels are added, they are sometimes referred to as metal carts, such as those used in hospitals to transport medicine or surgical equipment.
 There are metal cabinets that are manufactured for the purpose of securing expensive or valuable items, in which case they may have locking mechanisms on the doors.
 They are often used as file storage, bookcases, or lockers, like those found in schools and gyms.